Ex-royal editor on Murdoch paper hacked princes' phones, court hears

 Despite numerous hackings of the royals, Goodman said detectives had never before asked him about his tapping of the princes' phones.

-Police reopened their investigagtion into phone-hacking in 2011.
+Police reopened their investigation into phone-hacking in 2011.
 The subsequent scandal rocked the British establishment and led Murdoch to closing the 168-year-old News of the World.

-Goodman, 56, is now on trial accused with the paper's former editor Andy Coulson, later Prime Minister David Cameron's media chief, of authorising illegal payments to public officials.
+Goodman, 56, is now on trial accused with the paper's former editor Andy Coulson, later Prime Minister David Cameron's media chief, of authorizing illegal payments to public officials.

 Coulson and Rebekah Brooks, another former editor and later chief executive of Murdoch's British newspaper arm are also on trial accused of phone-hacking offences.